rabssm/Radiometer/README.md

 # Radiometer for measuring fireball light intensities using an Adafruit TSL2591 digital light sensor

 ## Hardware
-A Raspberry Pi Zero or Raspberry Pi 4 running the latest release of Raspbian.
-The TSL2591 is connected to the power and I2C pins of the GPIO bus as described in the Adafruit manuals for the TSL2591.
+A Raspberry Pi Zero, 2, 3 or 4 running the latest release of Raspbian.
+A TSL2591 light sensor with I2C data and power connectors.

 There is a track on the back of the TSL2591 PCB which should be cut to disable the bright LED on the front of the board.
 As the Raspberry Pi needs to be mounted close to the sensor, the LED's on the Raspberry Pi should also be switched off to remove any source of extraneous light.

 ### I2C Ports and Configuration
-If using just one sensor, then the sensor can be connected to the normal I2C SDA pin 3 and SCL pin 5 on the Pi's GPIO.
+If using just one sensor, the sensor can be connected to the normal I2C SDA pin 3 and SCL pin 5 on the Pi's GPIO.
 The power for the sensor is connected to pin 1 (3.3V) and pin 9 (GND)

 If connecting more than one sensor to one RPi, we can use the dtoverlay to assign extra I2C ports on the GPIO bus.
 To do this, we add the following line(s) to the /boot/config.txt file.
 ```